Renters Rights LondonRenters Rights LondonRenters Rights London

 Introduced standardized rent setting measures for social housing, including mandatory rent reductions.

-Key Measures 1% annual rent reductions for social housing (2016-2020), new rent setting framework for social landlords, pay-to-stay provisions.
+Key Measures 1% annual rent reductions for social housing (2016-2020), new rent setting framework for social landlords.

 2020